 About Hyak

-Hyak is maintained by a team of data scientists in Research Computing, a unit of UWIT, and offers high-performance computing for the UW community.
-The CBE Dean’s Office and the Office of Research are paying for a Hyak “slice”
+Hyak is managed service that is funded centrally, through the Student Technology Fund, and by department sponsors.
+It is maintained by a team of data scientists in Research Computing, a unit of UWIT, and offers high-performance computing for the UW community.
+The CBE Dean’s Office and the Office of Research cover CBE’s access to a single Hyak “slice”.
+Access, support, and other information is presented below.

 Support